sabina1892/spring-API/README.md

 # spring-API
-I used CRUD operations for writing and testing it.
+I used CRUD operations for writing and testing API.